Revolting Puppets

 Revolting Puppets are a punk band that formed in Bern, Switzerland in 2014.
-Revolting Puppets are a characteristic bands in the cyberpunk scene and based in Switzerland, especially in Bern, where they have played in iconic concert halls like Reitschule.
+Revolting Puppets are a characteristic band in the cyberpunk scene and based in Switzerland, especially in Bern, where they have played in iconic concert halls like Reitschule.

 The band has a characteristic cyberpunk style, which is particularly noticeable in their performances.
 The band wears very particular costumes, and helmets made with electronic elements and LED illuminated glasses.

 The band has a classic punk sound mixed with electronic tones, and also adds elements of noise and synthwave.

 Style

 Musical style

 Revolting Puppets are characterized by a mixture of styles in a very aggressive way, so while punk influence seems to prevail, there are many purely electronic effects and a strong influence of rock.
 Moreover, according to their cyberpunk style, the band uses chiptune effects to generate a retro style sound.

 This eclectic musical style can also be appreciated in the band influences, since the band quotes as its inspirations not only classic rock bands like Pink Floyd, but also contemporary bands like Daft Punk.